Performance Measurement

 The information on this page is meant to assist Lifespan Respite grantees and their partners engage in the development of well-thought out and useful performance measurement plans as they implement activities under their Lifespan Respite grants or work to sustain these activities once federal funds are expended.
 The information should prove useful to others providing respite services as well.

-Recommendations for Developing Performance Metrics for State Lifespan Respite Programs.
 The guide provides a roadmap with tools and step-by-step suggestions for developing a performance measurement plan that will reflect the unique goals, activities and approaches undertaken by State Lifespan Respite grantees and their partners.
 It defines and provides examples of performance targets and suggestions for measuring them.
 Finally, it offers examples of how grantees can plan and document their individual program’s performance targets and collect appropriate data for measurement and reporting purposes.
 Although all grantees are held accountable for the goals and objectives identified in their grant proposals, there is no requirement for grantees...

 Performance Measurement/Evaluation Resources/Measurement Tools

-Montana Lifespan Respite Voucher Program Satisfaction Survey
+VA Respite Voucher Satisfaction Survey 2022

 More Nationally Recognized Tools: